3191110276/intro-to-kubernetes/6_Auto_Scaling/README.md

 We just mentioned 100m and 200m CPU, what does that mean though?
 Let's have a quick look at how CPU and memory are measured in Kubernetes.
 CPUs resources are measured in cpu units, which would correspond to one Hyperthread on a bare metal server, though the exact measurement varies between environments.
 100m would correspond to 0.1 cpu units.
 Memory is measured in bytes.

 Before we get started with deploying autoscaling, we first need to have metrics for deciding what to do.
-By default, Kubernetes will not collect these metrics though, thus we will need to set up a metrics server.
-This is quite a simple process.
+By default, most Kubernetes distributions will not collect these metrics though, thus we will need to set up a metrics server.
+Keep in mind that while it does not come pre-installed, it is part of Kubernetes, and not some hacky third party solution.
+The setup is quite a simple process.
 All the necessary yaml files for the rollout are prepared in the [/code/metrics-server](code/metrics-server "/code/metrics-server") folder.
 You can have a look at the individual files, but we are just going to apply all yaml files by ececuting the following command from within the [/code](code/ "/code") folder:

 ```
 kubectl apply -f ./metrics-server/